U.S. Stock Futures Drop, Signaling End to Three-Day Rally

 Investors and business leaders are also concerned that emergency measures by the Federal Reserve and U.S. lawmakers, including the much-anticipated stimulus package, may not prevent a sharp U.S. recession that could have global consequences.

+"What we're trying to do is put the economy on ice and sow the seeds of a strong rebound as soon as the crisis is over, recouping as much economic ground as possible," said Richard McGuire, head of rates strategy at Rabobank.
+"It's a volatile environment where we will, within that context, see repeated bold policy responses, but they are pushing on an open door."

 Ahead of the opening bell in New York, shares in cruise operators declined after a last-minute legislative change on Thursday left major cruise ship lines excluded from the U.S. stimulus package.
-Carnival declined almost 10%.
+Carnival retreated almost 10% in offhours trading.
 Royal Caribbean Cruises also fell.

+U.S. crude futures declined after the U.S. Department of Energy suspended the purchase of 30 million barrels of crude oil it was going to add to its Strategic Petroleum Reserve because it had failed to secure funding for the purchase.
+The meeting of G-20 leaders also disappointed some traders after it failed to produce any statement that related to oil or the price war raging between Saudi Arabia and Russia.
+WTI futures declined 3% to $21.90 a barrel.

 Given that cases are still surging in the U.S. and Europe, and the collateral damage of coronavirus lockdowns has yet to be fully exposed, CMC Markets analyst Margaret Yang termed this week's rebound in U.S. stocks as "a false rally in the middle of a bear market."